-It is fine to encourage people to use digital channels but take care to keep alternative channels open and well maintained.
+It is fine to encourage people to use digital channels, including social media or apps1 but take care to keep alternative channels open and well maintained.
 Complainants should be asked their preferred method of contact and if there is a particular channel that would help them make their complaint more effectively.